junxit/us-congress-bills-110/metadata.md

 - 2007-07-31 — Placed on the Union Calendar, Calendar No. 183.
 - 2007-07-31 — Reported (Amended) by the Committee on Armed Services.
 H. Rept.
 110-282.
 - 2007-07-31 — Reported (Amended) by the Committee on Armed Services.
 H. Rept.
 110-282.
+- 2007-08-01 — Rules Committee Resolution H. Res.
+601 Reported to House.
+Rule provides for consideration of H.R.
+3159 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2007-08-02 — Amendment agreed to by House: On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2007-08-02 — Amendment reported by the House Committee on Rules. (consideration: CR H9565-9566; text: CR H9565-9566)
+- 2007-08-02 — Considered under the provisions of rule H. Res.
+601. (consideration: CR H9565-9579)
+- 2007-08-02 — DEBATE - The House proceeded with 10 minutes of debate on the Hunter motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with amendments inserting a new section providing for certification requirement.
+- 2007-08-02 — DEBATE - The House proceeded with one hour of debate on H.R.
+3159.
+- 2007-08-02 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2007-08-02 — House amendment offered
+- 2007-08-02 — House amendment offered/reported by : Amendment reported by the House Committee on Rules.(consideration: CR H9565-9566; text: CR H9565-9566)
+- 2007-08-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-08-02 — Mr. Hunter moved to recommit with instructions to Armed Services. (consideration: CR H9576; text: CR H9576)
+- 2007-08-02 — On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2007-08-02 — On motion to recommit with instructions Failed by the Yeas and Nays: 207 - 217, 1 Present (Roll no. 795). (consideration: CR H9578)
+- 2007-08-02 — On passage Passed by recorded vote: 229 - 194, 3 Present (Roll no. 796). (text: CR H9566)
+- 2007-08-02 — Passed/agreed to in House: On passage Passed by recorded vote: 229 - 194, 3 Present (Roll no. 796).(text: CR H9566)
+- 2007-08-02 — Received in the Senate.
+- 2007-08-02 — Rule H. Res.
+601 passed House.
+- 2007-08-02 — Rule provides for consideration of H.R.
+3159 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2007-08-02 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H9577)
+- 2007-08-02 — The previous question was ordered pursuant to the rule. (consideration: CR H9576)